 One of the first step to prevent any food from becoming too spicy starts during the cooking process.

-Following the simple cooking tips below can prevent you from making the dish too hot.
+Following the simple cooking tips below can stop you from making curry too spicy.

 Although a recipe may have chillies listed in the ingredient, it is not a MUST to add chilli powder to an Indian dish.
 You can omit it or reduce the amount of heat to your liking.

-Another option of reducing spiciness in chillies is to use the right type of chilli.
+Another option to reduce spiciness in curries is to use the right type of chilli.

 If you do want to add a little heat to the dish without overpowering it or just to lend a subtle heat, use chillies that are mild.